Ukraine-Russia invasion: Europe prepares for wave of refugees

 Slovakia and Hungary are also sending troops to the border to deal with the expected influx of refugees.

-Thursday has seen a steady trickle of refugees appear at the Hungarian and Polish borders, with families crossing on foot with suitcases and bags of belongings.
+Thursday has seen a steady trickle of refugees appear at the Hungarian and Polish borders, as families cross on foot with their suitcases.

 But numbers remain relatively small, as many are having trouble leaving Ukraine's major cities.